arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 We use [**latitude**](https://en.wikipedia.org/wiki/Latitude) and [**longitude**](https://en.wikipedia.org/wiki/Longitude) to describe locations on Earth.
 If you have any data that includes latitude and longitude, you have geospatial data!

-While geospatial data could be a specific **point**, give by a single set of latitude/longitude coordinates, it could also be a **line segment** connecting two locations, a series of line segments connecting a sequence of points, or a **polygon**, which is a region enclosed by points connected with line segments.
+While geospatial data could be a specific **point**, given by a single set of latitude/longitude coordinates, it could also be a **line segment** connecting two locations, a series of line segments connecting a sequence of points, or a **polygon**, which is a region enclosed by points connected with line segments.
 These are the kinds of geospatial data that you will need to draw a map.

 More than Maps
 -------------------